katgaj/errormessages/How to write error messages.md

 "Error messages should be expressed in **plain language** (no error codes), precisely indicate the problem, and constructively suggest a solution.

+AS Wojciech Aleksander suggests it is best to use *inverted pyramid*, which means that you should start the

 These error messages should also be presented with visual treatments that will help users notice and recognize them."
 (Nielsen)

 Z Wojtka aleksandra o podpowiedziach w wyszukiwarce

 **use confirmative sentences**

+**Give alternative solutions** (Wojtek - nie zostawiaj na lodzie)